 How the Process Works for You

 Arizona law imposes a 60 day ‘cooling off’ period.
 Even if you did not respond to the divorce petition, the 60 day period still holds before your spouse moves for a ‘default divorce’.
 That means you have two months to attempt reconciliation if that is what you want.

 Your lawyer, in the response to the Petition, can ask for a Conciliation Services.
 This will give you a sixty (60) day pause on the divorce.
 If the attempt at reconciliation fails, the divorce proceeding will resume sixty (60) days after the meeting.
 On the other hand, if the reconciliation takes place, that’s the end of the divorce.
 It gives both you and your spouse time to think about the past, present and future.

 At Enholm Law, PLLC we recognize the importance of mediation in divorce.
 There’s enough stress to you, your family and even your ex-spouse.
 With good legal advice, you can minimize the pain of divorce.

 Whether or not you get a reconciliation or divorce, you need legal help.
 There is no substitute for solid legal advice from a compassionate, experienced professional.
-The Enholm Law, PLLC Phoenix Divorce Lawyer that you meet with for your free consultation has solid experience with Conciliation and Divorce court in Arizona.
+The Enholm Law, PLLC Phoenix Divorce Lawyer that you meet with for your consultation has solid experience with Conciliation and Divorce court in Arizona.
 Enholm Law, PLLC promises clear fee structures, easy affordable payment plans, comprehensive trial plans, excellent communication and ongoing training in all areas of Phoenix Family Law.
 You need to start a new life and choosing the right family law firm will work with you to make it a reality.

-Call (602)889-6273 for a free initial consultation with an attorney from the Enholm Law, PLLC Family Law Firm today.
+Call (602)889-6273 for a initial consultation with an attorney from the Enholm Law, PLLC Family Law Firm today.